thraizz/freqtrade-dashboard/README.md

 The freqtrade configuration should set `listen_ip_adress` to `0.0.0.0`.
 The rest can be left as defaults.

+After starting the instance, you should be able to visit grafana on localhost:8080.
+Setup your login credentials, then head over to the settings -> data sources.
+There, setup a new Prometheus data source.
+The URL is http://localhost:9090, the rest can remain as default values.
+Once done, you can head over to the dashboard import (http://localhost:8080/dashboard/import) and upload the here included FreqtradeDashboard.json.
+Now you'll see the (more or less) beautiful dashboard!

 ## Roadmap
 Currently, we make heavy use of the api over direkt requests.
 This isnt too pretty, as there already is a API client provided by freqtrade.